shftan/shftan.github.io/index.md

         </div>

         <div class="span8">
-                <p>I am a researcher interested in algorithmic fairness, causal inference, interpretability, and healthcare.
+                <p>I am a researcher interested in AI safety, causal inference, interpretability, and healthcare.
 Currently, I am a Director in Responsible AI at Salesforce.
 I also hold a Visiting Scientist appointment at Cornell University.
 I co-founded the <a href="https://www.trustworthyml.org/">Trustworthy ML Initiative</a> and am president of <a href="https://www.wiml.org/">Women in Machine Learning (WiML)</a>.</p>

                   <p>I received my PhD in Statistics from <a href="https://stat.cornell.edu/">Cornell University</a>, where I was advised by <a href="http://faculty.bscb.cornell.edu/~hooker/">Giles Hooker</a> and <a href="https://courses.cit.cornell.edu/mtw1/">Martin Wells</a>, with <a href="https://www.cs.cornell.edu/people/tj/">Thorsten Joachims</a> and <a href="https://www.microsoft.com/en-us/research/people/rcaruana/">Rich Caruana</a> on my committee.</p>